source-academy/general/developer/README.md

 - Stories for Source Academy: A notebook for authoring and reading documents that contain Source programs.
-- Source Academy as an IDE: Extending the Google Drive and Github interfaces to provide commone IDE features.
+- Source Academy as an IDE: Extending the Google Drive and Github interfaces to provide common IDE features.
 - Source Academy for web development: Extending Source Academy to support authoring web pages using HTML5.
 - Module for data visualization: Plotly or similar.
 - Constructive Solid Geometry: A module for authoring and visualizing CSG-based scenes.
-- Improvements on tools: Stepper, environment visualizer, achievements, robotics.
+- Improvements of tools: Stepper, environment visualizer, achievements, robotics.
 - Improvements and extensions of existing modules: video, sound, graphics processing.
-- Improvements on language implementations: Accessing the browsers' native JavaScript execution for performance critical applications.
+- Improvements of language implementations: Accessing the browsers' native JavaScript execution for performance-critical applications.

 To get involved, propose fixes, improvements or projects using the Issues feature in the [Source Academy repos](https://github.com/source-academy) or email